thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 If your application requires a specific policy to move through the environment or you have a complex actuator to control, you might want to implement a custom `MotorSystem` or `MotorPolicy` class.
 For more details on our existing motor system and policies, see our [documentation on Monty's policies](https://thousandbrainsproject.readme.io/docs/policy).

-Writing those custom classes works the same way as it does for the `DataLoader` and `EmbodiedEnvironment` classes.
+Writing those custom classes works the same way as it does for the `EnvironmentInterface` and `EmbodiedEnvironment` classes.
 For general information, see our documentation on [customizing Monty](https://thousandbrainsproject.readme.io/docs/customizing-monty).

 # Conclusion
 This tutorial was a bit more text than practical code.
 This is because every application is different, and we try to convey the general principles here.
 The first step for any application is to think about if and how the task can be phrased as a sensorimotor environment.
 What is Monty's action space?
 How is movement defined?
 How does it change observations?
 How do movement and sensation determine the sensor's location and orientation in space?
-This will then help you figure out how to define a custom `EmbodiedEnvironment` and `DataLoader` and their associated `__init__`, `step`, `get_state`,`reset`, `pre_episode`, and `post_episode` functions.
+This will then help you figure out how to define a custom `EmbodiedEnvironment` and `EnvironmentInterface` and their associated `__init__`, `step`, `get_state`,`reset`, `pre_episode`, and `post_episode` functions.
 If you run into issues customizing Monty to your application, please come over to our [Discourse Forum](https://thousandbrains.discourse.group/) and ask for help!